-You might want to start with our July 2008 report, Lines, Snubbers, and Other Gear for Battening Down Ahead of Storms.
+If you lie in the hurricane belt, and haven’t given storm preparation a thought yet, a good start would be our report, Lines, Snubbers, and Other Gear for Battening Down Ahead of Storms.
 Safety expert Ralph Naranjo’s first-hand account of his storm preparations Tropical Storm Dos and Donts and How to Help Your Boat Survive A Major Storm should also be required reading.
 These articles all discuss the first line of defense against a hurricane: secure your boat in a boatyard or hurricane hole.

 But what if you have no option but to stay on a municipal mooring?
 Will these hold?
 Although we’ve never put much faith in mooring systems that we didn’t have a hand in designing and installing, there are some mooring systems that deserve a closer look.